golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/building-custom-image.md

 ---
-title: Creating and using images on Golem
+title: Docker to Golem Image Conversion and Usage Guide
-description: Creating and using images on Golem
+description: Step-by-step tutorial on creating a Docker image, converting it to a Golem-compatible format (GVMI, .gvmi), and integrating it into a requestor script.
 type: tutorial
 ---